Troubleshooting

 You have two paths:

 You think the secret is just lost (not leaked) — visit /dashboard/api-credentials, find the credential row, click Reveal secret.
-The secret + a fresh bearer token are shown again.
-Copy them, store securely, click Hide.
+The secret is shown again next to the always-visible public key.
+Copy both, store securely, click Hide.

 You think the secret may have leaked (committed to a repo, posted in chat, etc.) — revoke instead.
 Click Revoke on the credential row → it's invalidated everywhere within seconds.
 Then click Create live credential for a new pair.